interactive essay · draft

 Understanding the learning dynamics of recurrent neural networks

-Saddle-to-saddle dynamics underlie many ANN learning processes, and often the saddles are quite interpretable as 'modes' learned one by one.
+Often networks learn 'modes' of the problem sequentially, one by one.
 But what are these modes for recurrent systems?

 § 1